nissesec-team/winsystemharden/README.md

 ## 🛡️ License & Source
 This software is **proprietary** and provided as a free executable.
 The source code is not publicly available.
 © 2026 Nisse-Sec Team.
 All rights reserved.

+> **Note:** The `Source code` files shown in the Releases section are GitHub's default snapshots (only containing this README).
+They do not contain the application's source code.
+The software is only distributed as an executable.